Divine-Software/divine-amd-loader/README.md

   value of that argument itself, so bundling non-JavaScript code works as well.
 * The property `define.amd.divine.debug` may be set to `true` to enable debug/diagnostics logging.
-* A callback may be registered using `define.amd.divine.onReady(fn)`, which will be invoked as soon as all defined modules have been initialized.
+* A callback may be registered using `define.amd.onReady(fn)`, which will be invoked as soon as all defined modules have been initialized.
 * Supports all modern browsers, and MSIE 9+.

 ## Use Cases